Jshulgach/ArduinoGPT/README.md

 ```

 ## Test Scripts
 `uno-led-test.py` - This program is a speech recognition and text-to-speech program that utilizes the OpenAI API to send commands to a microcontroller that controls it's built-in LED.
+For example, a voice command saying something like "turn on the led, wait 2 seconds, then turn it off" will be deconstructed into multiple prompts using LangChain with LLM.

 <figure>
   <img src="https://github.com/Jshulgach/ArduinoGPT/blob/main/media/uno-chatgpt-voice-demo.gif" alt="uno-chatgpt" width="800" height="400"><br>